andi-spajk/tsuquo/README.md

     * `gcc` is the default.
 To change it, run `make CC=yourcompiler`.
 (Sorry, can't change it on Windows.)

 2. Type a regular expression into a text file and save it.
+Try the ones in `examples/`!

     * _LITERAL NEWLINES ARE IGNORED._ If you have a file like:
 ```